Naval Special Warfare Command Holds Change of Command Ceremony

-CORONADO, Calif (Aug.
-2, 2024) Rear Adm.
-Milton J. Sands relieves Rear Adm.
-Keith B. Davids, commander, Naval Special Warfare Command.
 NSW is the nation’s premiere maritime special operations force and is uniquely positioned to extend the fleet’s reach and deliver all-domain options for naval and joint force commanders.
-(U.S. Navy photo my Mass Communication Specialist 1st Keypher Strombeck/Released).

 |Date Taken: